-Each time a packet is seen for a flow which is not in the current flow set a flow record is set up for it; the state of such a record is 'current.'
-When selecting a record for the new flow the meter searches the flow table for a 'inactive' record - there is no particular significance in the ordering of records within the table.
+Each time a packet is matched for a flow which is not in a current flow set a flow record is created for it; the state of such a record is

+'current'.
+When selecting a record for the new flow the meter searches the flow table for an 'inactive' record.
+If no inactive records are available it will search for an 'idle' one instead.
+Note that there is no particular significance in the ordering of records within the flow table.